-We are pleased to announce the creation of the Glorisun Global Network for Buddhist Studies!
+We are pleased to announce the Glorisun Global Network for Buddhist Studies!

-The Glorisun Charitable Foundation was founded by Mr. Charles Yeung 楊釗, the Founder and Chairman of Glorious Sun Enterprises Limited 旭日企業有限公司, on July 27, 2005.
+The Glorisun Charitable Foundation was founded by Dr. Charles Yeung, the Founder and Chairman of Glorious Sun Enterprises Limited, on July 27, 2005.
 A major aim of the foundation consists in promoting Buddhism and Buddhist studies globally.

-For this purpose, leaders of the programs on the Studies of Buddhism and East Asian Religions at the following seven universities in Europe, North America and East Asia, proposed to set up this informal, legally unbound networking program that, through the institutional and financial support from both these partner universities and a non-profit foundation under the leadership of Mr. Charles Yeung, a philanthropist based in Hong Kong, will academically engage the scholars affiliated with these partner universities:
+For this purpose, leaders of the programs on the studies of Buddhism and East Asian Religions at the following ten universities in Europe, North America and East Asia, proposed to set up this informal, legally unbound networking program that, through the institutional and financial support from both these partner universities and a non-profit foundation under the leadership of Dr. Charles Yeung, who has also kindly acted as the Chief Advisor for this network, will academically engages the scholars affiliated with these partner universities:

 The Foundation will provide different types of financial support for the above listed partner universities.
-For each of the six partner universities, located both in Europe (Cambridge, Hamburg, and Oxford) and North America (Princeton, Yale, and UBC), the Foundation will provide support annually, for the following programs:
+For each of the eight partner universities, located both in Europe (Cambridge, Hamburg, and Oxford) and North America (Harvard, Princeton, Yale, UC Berkeley and UBC), the Foundation will provide support annually (for the two universities located in East Asia – Peking University and the University of Hong Kong – the funding is slightly different), for the following programs: